reagento/dishka/docs/integrations/index.rst

 * call ``setup_dishka`` on your container and framework entity
 * add ``FromDishka[YourClass]`` on you framework handlers (or view-functions)
 * decorate your handlers with ``@inject`` before registering them in framework.
-Some integrations do not required it, see :ref:`autoinject`
+Some integrations do not required it, see their details

 .. note::
    ``FromDishka[T]`` is basically a synonym for ``Annotated[T, FromComponent()]`` and is used to get an object from default component.
 To use other component you can use the same syntax with annotated ``Annotated[T, FromComponent("X")]``.